Stances of Faiths on LGBTQ Issues: Presbyterian Church (USA)

 In 2014, the General Assembly passed a measure that permits ministers and sessions (local church government), “to use their own discernment to conduct same-sex marriage ceremonies where allowed by law.”
 In addition, the General Assembly recommended an amendment to update the description of marriage in the denomination’s Book of Order so that it would no longer exclude same-sex couples.
 Effective June 2015, the amendment to the Book of Order updates the description of marriage as “a unique commitment between two people, traditionally a man and a woman.”
 The latter was added during debate of the amendment on the floor of the General Assembly out of respect to the denomination’s more conservative members.

-In 2010 the General Assembly approved an amendment that allows ordination of openly LGBT ministers at the discretion of individual presbyteries and sessions, essentially allowing each congregation the decision to ordain or not.
+In 2010 the General Assembly approved an amendment that allows ordination of openly LGBTQ ministers at the discretion of individual presbyteries and sessions, essentially allowing each congregation the decision to ordain or not.
 The amendment was ratified in 2011, following approving votes from a majority of presbyteries.
 The denomination’s history of ordaining women as elders reaches back to 1883.

 The Presbyterian Church (USA) was one of many faith groups to sign a letter supporting the Employment Non-Discrimination Act (ENDA).
 The letter states, in part, “Lesbian, gay, bisexual and transgender (LGBT) people should be able to earn a living, provide for their families and contribute to our society without fear that who they are or who they love could cost them a job.”

-Resources for LGBT Presbyterians
+Resources for LGBTQ Presbyterians

 Covenant Network of Presbyterians, is a broad-based, national group of clergy and lay leaders working for a church that is simultaneously faithful, just, and whole.